 We personally recommend exploring until you reach your power moon goal for each world, wander for a bit, then head off to the next kingdom.
 While this technique isn’t technically a tip, we think that returning to a world that hasn’t been completely combed through ups the fun.

 Coins are everywhere in Super Mario Odyssey.
 You streak through them on platforms, nab them from those signature question mark boxes, secure them from beating baddies, and more.
 Unlike other games in the Mario franchise, you aren’t gaining extra lives by accumulating coins, but instead, you will use coins to buy things.
-Each world has a Crazy Cap shop or vendor In every world, where you can purchase items and new outfits for Mario.
+Each world has a Crazy Cap shop or vendor in every world.
+There, you can purchase items and new outfits for Mario.
 Each shop offers a power moon for 100 coins.